IV Corps (Grande Armée): War of the Third Coalition

 The corps was formed in 1805, with Marshal Jean-de-Dieu Soult being appointed as its commander.

 The IV Corps formed part of the extended center of the French line at the Battle of Austerlitz in December 1805.
 During the battle, Napoleon ordered Soult to attack the Pratzen Heights, from which the Allies had been attacking the French right wing.
 Repeated attacks from the Russians under General Kutuzov almost broke through the line of IV Corps, but aid from Marshal Jean-Baptiste Bernadotte's I Corps allowed the French to maintain their control of the Heights.
 The survivors then moved south and enveloped General Friedrich Wilhelm von Buxhoeveden's column, sending the Allies into a retreat.

 War of the Fourth Coalition

 The corps formed the right wing of the French line at the Battle of Jena in October 1806.
 At Eylau in February 1807, the corps was beaten back by the Russian Army under Generals Tutchkov and Dmitry Dokhturov.

 In 1808, Soult was transferred to Spain, where he took command of the II Corps in the Peninsular War.

 Russian campaign

 The corps consisted mainly of troops from the Kingdom of Italy by the time of the invasion of Russia in 1812.
 It was commanded by Napoleon's stepson Eugène de Beauharnais.
 The corps participated in the Battle of Borodino, where it formed the left wing of the French line.
-Later, it also fought at the battles of Malojaroslavec and Viazma.
-The corps suffered heavy casualties during the retreat.